 Google has a setting called App Verification.
 You’ll find this in the Security section of the Settings page.

 If you enable it, it will allow Google to regularly check your device activity for security problems, and prevent or warn about potential harm.
 That is a nice way of saying that your device will monitor you and take some basic steps to make sure you don’t break anything too badly.

 Many people will dismiss it as being too intrusive, but I believe that you can’t ever have too much security for your devices.

 You need to take steps to keep your device safe from malware and Android viruses.
 One of the easiest and most effective ways you can do that is to install some sort of virus protection on your device.

 Seriously.
-If you have a PC, chances are your anti-virus program has a service which will also protect your mobile devices.
+If you have a PC, chances are your anti-virus program has a service that will also protect your mobile devices.
 If not, there are plenty of free options out there as well.

 My question to you: What is the first app that you’re going to sideload to your device?
 Let me know!